gravitational/gravity/docs/9.x/cluster.md

    - Users can edit the labels as they want.
    - Users can delete labels.

-Reconciliation mode is assigned to the node and controlled by the label `label-reconciler.gravitational.io/mode`.
+Reconciliation mode on a node is controlled via the label named `label-reconciler.gravitational.io/mode`.
 For example, to disable the reconciliation mode, run the command: `kubectl label node <node-name> label-reconciler.gravitational.io/mode=false`

 ### Dedicated control plane nodes